-Type of activity 10.1 Evaluation criteria 10.2 Evaluation methods 10.3 Percent from the final mark 1 Final course evaluation and problem solving 60% 10.5 Seminary 10.6 Laboratory Minimum required conditions for promotion (grade 5): in accordance with the minimum performance standard For 10: the presence and activity at seminars, Weekly evaluation of the laboratory preparation Tracking the activity along the way, practical applications.
-20% 10.7 Project 10.8 Minimum perform nance standard:
+Type of activity 10.1 Evaluation criteria 10.2 Evaluation methods 10.3 Percent from the final mark 10.4 Course Minimum required conditions for passing the exam (mark 5): in accordance with the minimum performance standard For 10: the correct solving of all the subjects at the exam, the presence and activity at courses Final course evaluation and problem solving 60% 10.5 Seminary 10.6 Laboratory Minimum required conditions for promotion (grade 5): in accordance with the minimum performance standard For 10: the presence and activity at seminars, Weekly evaluation of the laboratory preparation Tracking the activity along the way, practical applications.
+20% 10.7 Project 10.8 Minimum perfor mance standard:

 - Carrying out projects respecting ethical and responsible behavior;

 - Knowledge of the design method used

-Design of elementary circuits
+- Design of elementary circuits

-1.1 Higher education institution UNIVERSITY OF ORADEA 1.2 Faculty Faculty of Electrical Engineering and Information Technology 1.3 Department Department of Control Systems Engineering and Management 1.4 Field of study Control systems engineering 1.5 Study cycle Bachelor (1 st cycle) 1.6 Study program/Qualification Automatics and Applied Informatics / Bachelor of Engineering
+1. Data related to the study program 1.1 Higher education institution UNIVERSITY OF ORADEA 1.2 Faculty Faculty of Electrical Engineering and Information Technology 1.3 Department Department of Control Systems Engineering and Management 1.4 Field of study Control systems engineering 1.5 Study cycle Bachelor (1 st cycle) 1.6 Study program/Qualification Automatics and Applied Informatics / Bachelor of Engineering

-2.1 Name of the su bject Mo Modern Languages - English (1) 2.2 Holder of the si ubject Lecturer PhD.
-Abrudan Caciora simona Veronica 2.3 Holder of the a caden nic laboratory/project 2.4 Year of study I 2.5 Semesto er 1 2.6 Type of the evaluation PE 2.7 Subject regime CD
+2.1 Name of the sul 2.1 Name of the subject Modern Languages - English (1) 2.2 Holder of the subject Lecturer PhD.
+Abrudan Caciora simona Veronica 2.3 Holder of the ad cadem nic laboratory/project 2.4 Year of study Ι 2.5 Semeste er 1 2.6 Type of the PE 2.7 Subject regime CD evaluation

 3.1 Number of hours per week 1 of which: 3.2 3.3 academic seminar 1

-course /laboratory/project
+course , /laboratory/project

 3.4 Total of hours from the curriculum 14 Of which: 3.5 3.6 academic seminar/ 14

-course laboratory/project
+course 1 laboratory/project

 Distribution of time hours

-Study using the manual, course support, bibliography and handwritten notes 36
+Study using the manual, course suppor t, bibl iography and handw ritten no otes 36

 Supplementary documentation using the library, on field-related electronic platforms and in 12

-field-related places
+field-related places -

-Preparing academic seminaries/laborator ries/ th emes/ reports/ por tfolios and essays 18
+Preparing academic seminaries/laboratories/ themes/ reports/ portfolios and essays 18

 Tutorials 4

 Examinations 2

 Other activities.

 3.7 Total of hours for 36

 individual study

 3.9 Total of hours per 50

 semester

-3.10 Number of credits 2
+(application)

 4.1 related to the Basic knowledge of English

 curriculum

 4.2 related to skills